 The final attribute of the new man that Paul commends here is love.
 “Beyond all these things put on love, which is the perfect bond of unity” (Col 3:14).
 Love is the overarching quality – “beyond all these things” – that energizes all the others.
 Love is the motivation for living into all that we are in Christ.
 And this love dwells inside you right now.

-If there is a “law” to follow for the New Testament believer, it is the law of love.
-It is to empower and inform your relationships, activities, and thoughts.
-It is a unifying bond for your church and family.
+There is no law to follow for the New Testament believer, but there is a journey to take; the journey to love.
+As we experience the deep deep love of God, it will begin to flow out of us as we learn to love as God loves.
+It will empower and inform your relationships, activities, and thoughts.
+It will become a unifying bond for your church and family.
 Throw off the chains, throw off the sin that inhibits its fullest expression.
 You are a saint, holy and beloved by our Lord (Col 3:12).
-Because of this, you can do it!
+Because of who and whose you are, you can do it!